17 November 2011

 As increasing numbers of intended parents are crossing borders to access assisted reproductive technology and surrogacy programmes to build their families, there has never been a greater need for recognition and understanding of the legal issues and problems they face.
 The conference united the world’s leading experts in fertility and surrogacy law and will help to give a much needed voice at a time when the Hague Conference on Private International Children Law has identified surrogacy as a “pressing socio-legal problem” and is investigating ways of regulating surrogacy internationally.

-I was delighted to moderate an international panel of fertility law experts from the Ukraine, Greece and Brazil and for my own part give an international perspective of assisted reproductive technology law and practice.
-My presentation addressed the scale of infertility, the reasons why intended parents cross borders for assisted reproductive treatment and popular foreign destinations, wider issues associated with cross-border assisted reproductive treatment, the risks and problems for intended parents travelling abroad for surrogacy and the nebulous question of whether there should be greater regulation of surrogacy law and practice.
+Louisa was delighted to moderate an international panel of fertility law experts from the Ukraine, Greece and Brazil and for her own part give an international perspective of assisted reproductive technology law and practice.
+Her presentation addressed the scale of infertility, the reasons why intended parents cross borders for assisted reproductive treatment and popular foreign destinations, wider issues associated with cross-border assisted reproductive treatment, the risks and problems for intended parents travelling abroad for surrogacy and the nebulous question of whether there should be greater regulation of surrogacy law and practice.

 It is estimated that one in seven couples experience problems conceiving.
 Intended parents cross borders to access fertility treatment and surrogacy programmes for a number of different reasons including cost, availability and cost of donor gametes and permissive legislation abroad.
 This raises a number of legal, practical and wider issues associated with management of donor information globally, whether there should be an internationally unified donor cap limiting the numbers of families to which a donor can donate, the wider emotional issues associated with assisted conception, management of health care costs, surrogacy law and practice, as well as citizenship and nationality and immigration law issues and protocols.